Skip to content

 On Linux and macOS, the backend is based on LLDB and the console accepts LLDB commands.

 On Windows, the backend is based on Windows Debugger Engine, and it supports WinDbg command syntax.
-All WinDbg extension command, e.g., !peb are also supported.
+All WinDbg base commands are supproted and can be used directly.
+Certain extension commands, e.g., !peb, requires first installing the full WinDbg following this guide.

-The console supports resuming the target, e.g., stepping.
+The console supports commands that resume the target, e.g., stepping.

 Like the Python console, all addresses in the debugger console is clickable -- clicking it navigates to the address.